jdi-docs/jdi-light/source/includes/_tutorial.md

 public static ContactPage contactPage;
 ```
 **JDI Light** (11 lines of code)<br/>
 In JDI Light we already have all the functions related to webpages.
-You can find them in the `WebPage` class, so you just need to extend your Page Object from it and use `@Url` and `@Title` annotations to set page metadata.<br/>
+You can find them in the `WebPage` class, so you just need to extend your Page Object from it and use `@Url` and `@Title` annotations to set page metadata.

 The code for UI Objects in Selenium and JDI Light in this case looks pretty much the same.<br/>
-However, there are several points worth noting:<br/>
+However, there are several points worth noting:

 - Locators are a little bit shorter thanks to `@UI` annotations.<br/>
 - Forms can have root locators, so their sub-element locators can be simplified.<br/>
 - We don't have to initialize each page with the `PageFactory.initElements()` method, like Selenium does it.<br/>